kochrg/imagesizator/Readme.md

 - ``otlp_endpoint_url``: the *remote service url*.
 I.e.: your SigNoz server:port.
 - ``otlp_insecure_endpoint``: set to *no* if your remote service use SSL, *yes* to disable.

-*Remember: if the docker container exists (was created before), you need to stop it, delete the process and run ``docker-compose build && docker-compose up -d`` to see the new changes.*
+*Remember: if the docker container exists (was created before), you need to stop it, delete the process and run ``docker-compose up -d`` to see the new changes.*

 ## About the database
 Imagesizator uses a **sqlite3** database that is initialized when the server runs for the first time.
 It is stored inside the database folder in the root of the project directory.